Skip to main content

 kubectl --kubeconfig=$KUBE_CONFIG get ds,deploy -n kube-system

 Step 4.
-(Optional) Deploy CSI Provisioner to specific AZ in Multi-AZ cluster
+(Optional) Deploy CSI provisioner to a specific AZ in multi-AZ cluster

 kubectl --kubeconfig=$KUBE_CONFIG get StorageClass -n kube-system